 By our profession we dedicate ourselves to God, following Christ and leading the gospel life in the Order, so that our baptismal consecration may achieve its effect more completely. ~ Constitutions of the Nuns of the Order of Preachers

-At the end of the two years novitiate, the novice makes her temporary profession of vows for three years.
+At the end of the two years of novitiate, the novice makes her temporary profession of vows for three years.
 By this profession the Sister is implanted and rooted is the monastic life so that she may prepare for her total consecration to Christ in the Dominican Order.
 She receives the black veil, but continues to live in the novitiate under the direction of the Novice Mistress.
 At the beginning of the third year in simple vows, the simply professed Sister is integrated into the community of professed nuns and receives greater community responsibilities as preparation for Solemn Profession and life as a professed nun.
 The Church requires that temporary vows be renewed each year for at least two more years prior to Solemn Profession.

 Solemn Profession